meltyourface/blank/posts/Necromancer/Necromancy-History-Principles-and-Fundamental-Spells/index.md

 c.
 Apply a drop of the blood to the crystal while reciting an incantation.
 d.
 Invite the spirit to reside within the enchanted crystal.

-Risks and Precautions: Remember to treat the spirit with respect, as they are bound but not forced into servitude.
+**Risks and Precautions**: Remember to treat the spirit with respect, as they are bound but not forced into servitude.
 Maintain a positive relationship and avoid misusing the spirit's services.